gregorymususa/csc8206-team7/README.md

 /* Daily use */
 /*************/

-// PULL changes FROM GitHub
+# PULL changes FROM GitHub
 git pull origin master

-// PUSH changes TO GitHub (-f force) (./* is where you put the files you want to add) git add -f ./*
+# PUSH changes TO GitHub (-f force) (./* is where you put the files you want to add)
-OR
+git add -f ./*			# Adds only — adds everything (you need to commit explicitly after) OR git commit -a -m "Commit notes"	# Commit and Add simultaneously — commits files you changed only

-git commit -a -m "Commit notes"
+# Commit only

-git commit -m "Test commit" //-m "commit notes, what did you change"
+git commit -m "Test commit"	# -m "commit notes, what did you change"

 git push -f <remote-name> <branch-name>
 git push -f origin master